 - 2 yellow onions, sliced into ¾ inch strings

-- 3 Tablespoons cold unsalted butter, separated
+- 3 Tablespoons cold unsalted butter, divided

 - 1 cup chicken broth